Public charge rule: 2019 Rule

 On August 12, 2019, U.S. Citizenship and Immigration Services (USCIS) formally announced a new rule restricting poorer immigrants from attaining Lawful Permanent Resident status, popularly known as a Green Card.
 Under the rule, which took effect on October 15, 2019, legal immigrants who have received public benefits such as Supplemental Security Income, Temporary Assistance for Needy Families, the Supplemental Nutrition Assistance Program, Medicaid, and public housing assistance for more than a total of twelve months within any thirty-six month period may be classified as a "public charge" ineligible for permanent residency.
 Immigration officials may investigate the health, income, wealth, education, and family of applicants for permanent residency to predict whether they will become a public charge in the future.
 The term "public charge" appears in the Immigration and Nationality Act, but is not defined by the law.
 Refugees, asylum seekers, pregnant women, children, and family members of those serving in the Armed Forces are excluded from the restrictions.
 The Trump administration estimates that 58% of households headed by non-citizens use a public welfare program and half use Medicaid.

 Ken Cuccinelli, the acting director of USCIS stated the policy will "have the long-term benefit of protecting taxpayers by ensuring people who are immigrating to this country don’t become public burdens, that they can stand on their own two feet, as immigrants in years past have done."
 The National Immigration Law Center stated that the rule "will have a dire humanitarian impact, forcing some families to forgo critical lifesaving health care and nutrition.
 The damage will be felt for decades to come."
 The law center announced it would sue to prevent the policy from taking effect.
 In January 2020, the US Supreme Court ruled that the Trump administration could begin enforcing the new rules while related lawsuits processed through the federal court system, and Citizenship and Immigration Services subsequently began enforcement of the public charge rule on February 24, 2020.

-On July 29, 2020, the Southern District Court in New York enjoined the rule from being enforced during the Covid-19 pandemic, but the Second Circuit issued a partial stay on August 12 and a full stay on September 11.
+On July 29, 2020, the Southern District Court in New York enjoined the rule from being enforced during the COVID-19 pandemic, but the Second Circuit issued a partial stay on August 12 and a full stay on September 11.

-On November 2, 2020, the Northern District Court in Illinois determined that the rule violated the Administrative Procedures Act, but the Seventh Circuit issued a stay the very next day, allowing the rule to continue to be enforced.
+On November 2, 2020, the Northern District Court in Illinois determined that the rule violated the Administrative Procedure Act, but the Seventh Circuit issued a stay the very next day, allowing the rule to continue to be enforced.

 In March 2021, the 2019 public charge rule was repealed by the U.S. Citizenship and Immigration Service (USCIS).
 However, public charges remained, but would instead comply inadmissibility statute consistent with the USCIS 1999 Interim Field Guidance rule.